Covenant of Works

 First, the actual word “covenant” does not need to be present for their to be an actual covenant.
 We see this in 2 Samuel 7 where God made a covenant with David (2 Samuel 23:5; Psalm 89:3) and yet the word “covenant” is not used in this chapter.

-Second, God’s interaction with Adam is called a covenant by Hosea: “But like Adam, you broke my covenant and betrayed my trust.”
+Second, God’s agreement with Adam is called a covenant by Hosea: “But like Adam, you broke my covenant and betrayed my trust.”
 (Hosea 6:7) Wyrtzen writes:

 Hosea indicates a familiarity with the traditions recorded in the beginning chapters of Genesis.
 Bibliotheca Sacra 141 (1984).